-Policy Area Indicator 12c Target Performance Renewable Energy Policy 33 Renewable Energy Supplementary Planning Guidance and Cumulative Impact of Wind Turbines on Landscape and Visual Amenity Supplementary Planning All decision making is consistent with the Authority's Renewable Energy Supplementary Planning Guidance and Cumulative Impact of Wind
+Policy Area Indicator 12c Target Performance Renewable Energy Policy 33 Supplementary Planning All decision making is consistent with the Authority's Renewable Energy Supplementary Planning Guidance and Cumulative Impact of Wind

-14 This target taken from Appendix 4 of the Local Development Plan has been amended in this Annual Monitoring Report from 'between 35.2 and 40.7 GWh' to 26 GWh to reflect that many types of proposals that could previously be monitored through the planning system now have permitted development rights.
+&lt;sup>15 This target taken from Appendix 4 of the Local Development Plan has been amended in this Annual Monitoring Report from 'between 35.2 and 40.7 GWh' to 26 GWh to reflect that many types of proposals that could previously be monitored through the planning system now have permitted development rights.
 Annual Monitoring Report 2013 explains in further detail.
 The Local Development Plan Appendix 4 will require amendment to reflect this change at formal review stage.